 We have learned a lot about our cultural capability at nib from participating in the CQ audit and I am delighted at the high level of engagement from our team members.

 We now know nib is diverse and our team speaks 50 languages.
 This cultural capability is fantastic.
-My senior management team and I are happy to recommend the Superdiversity Centre’s CQ Audit, Report and CQ Qualmark as a great way to add value to businesses that value cultural competence.
+My senior management team and I are happy to recommend the Superdiversity Institute’s CQ Audit, Report and CQ Qualmark as a great way to add value to businesses that value cultural competence.

-The report the Superdiversity Centre wrote us analysing the results of the CQ Audit) was pragmatic, incisive and helpful.
+The report the Superdiversity Institute wrote us analysing the results of the CQ Audit) was pragmatic, incisive and helpful.
 It identified the low-hanging fruit which we are implementing with good results, along with training in CQ and subconscious bias.

 I am very happy to recommend the Superdiversity’s CQ services.